python4004/Sneakymailer-HTB/sneakymailer.md

 )

 ```
-by checking machine ports i found port `5000` was used by localhost so lets exploit it.
+by checking machine ports, I found port `5000` opend in localhost so lets exploit it.</br>
-then create .pypirc file:
+create .pypirc file:

 ```
 [distutils]